AGRAG: Advanced Graph-based Retrieval-Augmented Generation for LLMs: Experiments

 \subsubsection{\textbf{Evaluation Metrics}}

-In this paper, we apply 5 metrics to evaluate AGRAG's performance on 5 different tasks: \begin{enumerate}[leftmargin=*, label=\alph*.] \item \textbf{Accuracy (ACC.)}: For text classification, the proportion of exact matches between LLM and gold labels.
+In this paper, we apply 5 metrics with the RAGAS \cite{ragas2024} package to evaluate AGRAG's performance on 5 different tasks: \begin{enumerate}[leftmargin=*, label=\alph*.] \item \textbf{Accuracy (ACC.)}: For text classification, the proportion of exact matches between LLM and gold labels.
 For other tasks, sample is scored 0, 0.5, or 1 by the LLM for inaccurate, partially accurate, or exactly accurate responses.

-\item \textbf{Recall (REC.)}: Quantifies the model's ability to identify all actual positive instances by calculating the ratio of true positives to the sum of true positives and false negatives, we calculate the macro recall score and apply it to the text classification task, where we have a fixed label set. \item \textbf{ROUGE-L (ROG.)} \cite{lin2004rouge}: Evaluates the answer quality of by comparing the longest common subsequence (LCS) between the generated answer $G$ and the gold answer $Y$.

-we apply ROUGE-L to the fact retrieval and the complex reasoning tasks, as the query answer of these two tasks are usually a fixed entity or relation. \item \textbf{Coverage (COV.)} \cite{xiang2025use}: Evaluates answer completeness by assessing whether all necessary reference evidences $E$ are included in the LLM's response $R$, computed as the proportion of covered evidences to the number of required evidences $|E|$:

-where $M(e,R)$ is a boolean function indicating whether evidence $e$ is covered by generated response $R$.
-We apply the coverage metric to contextual summarization and creative generation tasks, as the their answers are usually passages that conclude multiple information points.
+\item \textbf{Recall (REC.)}: Quantifies the model's ability to identify all actual positive instances by calculating the ratio of true positives to the sum of true positives and false negatives, we calculate the macro recall score and apply it to the text classification task, where we have a fixed label set. \item \textbf{ROUGE-L (ROG.)} \cite{lin2004rouge}: Evaluates the answer quality by comparing the longest common subsequence (LCS) between the generated answer $G$ and the gold answer $Y$: $ \text{ROUGE-L}=\frac{\text{LCS}(G,Y)}{|G|}$.
+We apply ROUGE-L to the fact retrieval and the complex reasoning tasks, as the answer of these two tasks are usually a fixed entity or relation. \item \textbf{Coverage (COV.)} \cite{xiang2025use}: Evaluates answer completeness by assessing whether all necessary reference evidences $E$ are included in the LLM's response $R$, computed as the proportion of covered evidences to the number of required evidences $|E|$:$\text{Cov}=\frac{|\{e\in E\ |\ M(e,R)\}|}{|E|},$ where $M(e,R)$ is a boolean function indicating whether evidence $e$ is covered by generated response $R$.
+We apply the coverage metric to contextual summarization and creative generation tasks, as their answers are usually passages that conclude multiple information points.

-\item \textbf{Faithfulness (FS.)} \cite{xiang2025use}: Measures the percentage of answer claims $A$ directly supported by retrieved context $C$, calculated as the ratio of claims aligned with evidence to the number of total claims $A$:

-where $S(a,C)$ is a boolean function indicating whether a claim is supported by contexts in $C$.
+\item \textbf{Faithfulness (FS.)} \cite{xiang2025use}: Measures the percentage of answer claims $A$ directly supported by retrieved context $C$, calculated as the ratio of claims aligned with evidence to the number of total claims $A$: $\text{FS}=\frac{|\{a\in A\ |\ S(a,C)\}|}{|A|},$ where $S(a,C)$ is a boolean function indicating whether a claim is supported by contexts in $C$.
 We apply the faithfulness metric to the creative generation task to evaluate the quality of the hypothesis in the LLM's response. \end{enumerate}